 "I like the interface, but I think your lightest yellow might be too light as a background."

 "No offense, but the animation is giving me vertigo."

-Users prefered a more clickable scheduling interface to my initial single page prototype.
+- Users preferred a more clickable scheduling interface to my initial single page prototype.

-Users liked being able to see Nina's availibility before submitting any information.
+- Users liked being able to see my client’s availability before submitting any information.

-There was not enough infomation about Nina herself.
+- There was not enough information about my client herself.
 Users wanted to see more than one photograph of her.